dschlenk/opennms-cookbook/README.md

 ### Other Recipes

-* `opennms::notemplates` Everything default does except the only templates are for etc/opennms.conf and etc/opennms.properties.
+* `opennms::notemplates` Everything default does except minimal templates are used - etc/opennms.conf, etc/opennms.properties and etc/jetty.xml.
 * `opennms::nsclient` installs the optional nsclient data collection plugin and uses the template for etc/nsclient-datacollection-config.xml.
 * `opennms::xml` installs the optional xml data collection plugin and uses the template for etc/xml-datacollection-config.xml.

 ### LWRPs

-As a general rule these LWRPs support a single action: create.
-For XML entities, when determining if the resource already exists on the node, a simple XPath to the name of the resource is performed without checking equality of other attributes.
+As a general rule these LWRPs support a single action: `create` and most of them behave more like `create_if_missing` does in other cookbooks.
 In other words, updating is generally not supported.
 This may change in future releases.

 Also, there are example recipes in the cookbook for most every LWRP named `opennms::example_<LWRP_NAME>`.